Welcome to ARCR

 immigration can be daunting, depending if you want to just live here, or

 if you wish to work.
-ARCR is here to help with your questions about
+Those with residency as Pensionados

 and Rentistas are